-An aneurysm in the brain is a weak area in an artery in the brain that bulges out and fills with blood.
+A brain aneurysm occurs when a weak spot in your brain’s arterial wall bulges and fills with blood.
 It may also be called an intracranial (skull) aneurysm or a cerebral (brain) aneurysm.
-A brain aneurysm is a serious and potentially life-threatening condition that can affect adults and children.
-If a brain aneurysm ruptures, or bursts, you have an emergency situation that can result in stroke, brain damage, and even death if not treated immediately.
+A brain aneurysm is a potentially life-threatening condition that can affect a person at any age.
+If a brain aneurysm bursts, it’s an emergency situation that can result in a stroke, brain damage, and even death if not treated immediately.

 Brain aneurysms can take several forms.
 Almost 90 percent are saccular aneurysms.
-This type forms a sac outside the artery that looks like a berry.
-It is often referred to as a berry aneurysm.
+This type forms a sac outside the artery that looks like a berry (another name for it is a “berry aneurysm”).
 A fusiform aneurysm is an uncommon aneurysm that causes the artery to bulge all the way around.
-There is also a dissecting aneurysm that is actually a tear in one of several linings of an artery.
-It can leak blood into the other layers and balloon out or cause the artery to be blocked.
+A dissecting aneurysm is a tear in one of the several linings of an artery.
+It can leak blood into the other layers and balloon out or block the artery.

-Autosomal dominant polycystic kidney disease (ADPKD) is an inherited condition that affects kidney function, but also produces cobweb-like, fluid-filled pockets (cysts) in brain tissue.
+Autosomal dominant polycystic kidney disease (ADPKD) is an inherited condition that affects kidney function and also produces cobweb-like, fluid-filled pockets (cysts) in brain tissue.
 The condition raises blood pressure, which weakens blood vessels in the brain and elsewhere in the body.

-A traumatic brain injury can tear the tissue and create a dissecting aneurysm.
+A traumatic brain injury can tear the tissue and create what’s known as a dissecting aneurysm.
 A serious infection in the body can lead to an aneurysm if the infection damages the arteries.
-Smoking and chronic high blood pressure are the sources of many brain aneurysms.
+Smoking and chronic high blood pressure are also sources of many brain aneurysms.

-People with atherosclerosis (hardening of the arteries) are at high risk of forming brain aneurysms.
-Women over the age of 40 have a slightly higher risk.
-So do those with a family history of aneurysms, anyone who smokes, or has high LDL cholesterol.
+Brain aneurysms can affect anyone, but people with atherosclerosis (hardening of the arteries) are at high risk of forming brain aneurysms.
+Women over the age of 40 are at an increased risk as well.
 Other people at risk for brain aneurysms are those who:

 - have high blood pressure